 [Varian Fry Institute] [Chambon Foundation Home] [Chambon Institute Home]

 Pierre Sauvage is a child survivor of the Holocaust and a child of Holocaust survivors (at right in the arms of Eva Héritier of Le Chambon).
 An Emmy Award-winning documentary filmmaker, Sauvage is the President of the Chambon Foundation, which he founded in 1982.
 The Chambon Foundation was the first nonprofit educational foundation committed to exploring and communicating the necessary and challenging lessons of hope intertwined with the Holocaust’s unavoidable lessons of despair.
-In 2005, the Varian Fry Institute was established as a division of the Chambon Foundation; its specific focus is on America and the Holocaust.
+In 2005, the Varian Fry Institute was established as a division of the Chambon Foundation.

 Weapons of the Spirit, which tells the story

 the conspiracy of goodness of a mountain community in

 France that defied the Nazis and took in and saved five thousand

 Jews, including Sauvage and his parents.
 Sauvage himself was born in this unique

 Christian oasis, Le Chambon, at a time when much of his family

 was being tortured and murdered in the Nazi death camps.
 But it